-- Students will learn and apply basic knowledge of the History of Law Enforcement. - Students will learn and apply Constitutional Law, Civil and Human Rights Laws to the Legal System. - Students will learn and apply data collection and elementary statistics to a variety of designs in both student produced and industry produced projects. - Students will learn basic police procedures such as handcuffing techniques, search techniques and proper aspects of the arrest process.
+- Students will learn and apply basic knowledge of penal laws, to include distinction between felonies and misdemeanors, and how they are used in policing, courtroom procedures and corrections. - Students will learn and apply data collection and elementary statistics to a variety of designs in both student produced and industry produced projects. - Students will certify in basic CPR and First Aid tactics and techniques through the American Red Cross.